-R. Risk Management
+P. Risk Management

-The District is exposed to various risks of loss related to torts; theft or, damage to, and destruction of assets; error and omissions; injuries to employees; natural disasters and workers compensation.
-The District purchases commercial insurance coverage for such risks.
+The District is exposed to various risks of loss related to torts: theft of, damage to, and destruction of assets; errors and omissions; natural disasters; and injuries to employees for which the District carries commercial insurance.
+Settled claims have not exceeded this commercial coverage in any of the past three years.
+There were no significant reductions in the District's insurance coverage during the year ending June 30, 2023.

-There has been no significant reduction in insurance coverage from the previous year in any of the District's policies.
-Settled claims resulting from these risks have not exceeded insurance coverage in any of the past three fiscal years.